 Henry Haggard, a 7th grader at Tuckahoe Middle School, is an advocate for equality and an activist for the ACLU of Virginia.
 He has hosted two ACLU-sponsored events, created a civil liberties club at his school, started a petition to protect the fourth amendment with policing in Henrico, and formed the official ACLU People Power grassroots campaign facebook page for Richmond, Virginia.

-Top posts by Henry Haggard
+Top posts by Hip Hop Henry

 James Daymond Evans, known professionally by his stage name Campaign, is an American hip hop recording artist.
 Born and raised in Richmond, Virginia.